endlessm/eos-knowledge-lib/tools/README.md

 Kermit
 ------
-Kermit is a shard inspection utility for Knowledge Apps.
+Shards are our atomic unit for content delivery in Knowledge Apps.
+The `kermit` tool inspects shards files.
 It is included in the com.endless.Platform flatpak runtime.

+To list all records in a shard, use `kermit list <path_to_shard_file>`.

+To retrieve a blob in a record, use `kermit dump <path_to_shard_file> <record_id> <blob_name>`, where `<blob_name>` is commonly "data" or "metadata" to fetch those blobs for a given record.

+To do a basic search over a shard, use `kermit grep <path_to_shard_file> <regex>` to find any records that have metadata that matches that regex.

+To get basic statistics and makeup of a shard file, use `kermit stat <path_to_shard_file>`.

 Eminem
 ------
-Eminem is a subscription inspection utility for Knowledge Apps.
+Subscriptions are our mechanism for updating content in Knowledge Apps.
+A subscription consists of multiple shards.
+The `eminem` tool inspects and manipulates subscriptions.
 It is included in the com.endless.Platform flatpak runtime.

+To retrieve the subscription ID(s) for a given app ID, use `eminem inspect-app-id <app_id>`.

+After that, you can use `eminem freeze` and `eminem unfreeze` to marshal the state of the subscription to a file that can be passed around for debugging.
+If you're seeing bizarre content in a subscription and are afraid of the article "being lost" before you can investigate, you can use `freeze` and `unfreeze` to capture the state of a subscription and allow you to restore it for later.

+Subscriptions work through a `manifest.json` file that contains the shards that make up the current state of the subscription.
+While normally these manifest files are generated by SOMA, if you are trying to build shards locally, it can be helpful to just be able to drop an additional shard into a directory and regenerate the `manifest.json` file to include the new shard. `eminem regenerate <directory>` allows you to do that.

 Autobahn
 --------